 This restaurant category originated in Paris.
 It’s similar to a cafe, but with more emphasis on breakfast and lunch dishes than on specialty coffees.
 A type of limited service restaurant, guests at a bistro usually order and pay at the counter, then seat themselves at a table where a server brings them their food.

-Casual dining restaurants are one of the most popular among all the different types of restaurants.
-These restaurants are sure to please the crowds with their classic dishes, hearty portion sizes, and middle-of-the-road price points.
+Casual dining is one of the most popular small business trends among all the different categories of restaurants.
+That’s because casual dining restaurants are sure to please the crowds with their classic dishes, hearty portion sizes, and middle-of-the-road price points.

-Examples of wildly successful casual dining brands include Olive Garden, Outback Steakhouse, P.F.
+Examples of wildly successful brands include Olive Garden, Outback Steakhouse, P.F.
 Chang’s China Bistro, T.G.I.
 Friday’s, and The Cheesecake Factory.
 These restaurants all offer a welcoming, fun, and laid back atmosphere.

 One of the newest types of restaurants, contemporary casual restaurants are characterized by their modern flair, an energetic vibe, and innovative dishes and drinks.
 Prices typically fall between fine and casual dining.